 So, how does Dunning–Kruger affect self-written CVs and Résumés?
 Also, what actually happens in early interviews or screening activities if the person screening a candidate or CV is not proficient in the domain themselves?
 At what point should you ask candidates to demonstrate their claimed skills (and additionally how, when, and where)?
 Even if you are hiring solely for attitude (rather than experience), can a candidate hit the ground running or will they require months of specific training to become competent and effective?

 It is extremely time consuming for domain experts or senior staff to independently screen and verify all applicant or candidate skills.
 This checking of fundamental hard skills can however be automated in many domains.
 This saves on expensive human time and speeds up time-to-hire whilst also facilitating wider recruiting funnels.
-Additionally, imagine having your own candidate skills analytics to use in your structured hiring process to support not just decision making but as talking points in later stage interviews with your senior engineering staff or leadership.
+Additionally, imagine having your own candidate skills analytics that can be used in a structured hiring process, to support not just decision making, but also as talking points in later stage interviews with senior staff and leadership.

 By integrating low cost deception technology in to your systems or code deployment pipeline, you empower your digital defense teams to respond in minutes, not months.
 Try some free honeytoken deploys on your CI/CD pipeline for deterministic Incident Response triggers?How Deception Benefits